 Cattell [7] maintains a great summary about existing Scalable SQL and NoSQL data stores.
-Hu [19] contributed another great summary for streaming databases.
-Druid feature-wise sits somewhere between Google's Dremel [29] and PowerDrill [18].
+Hu [18] contributed another great summary for streaming databases.
+Druid feature-wise sits somewhere between Google's Dremel [27] and PowerDrill [17].
 Druid has most of the features implemented in Dremel (Dremel handles arbitrary nested data structures while Druid only allows for a single level of array-based nesting) and many of the interesting compression algorithms mentioned in PowerDrill.

-Although Druid builds on many of the same principles as other distributed columnar data stores [16], many of these data stores are designed to be more generic key-value stores [24] and do not support computation directly in the storage layer.
+Although Druid builds on many of the same principles as other distributed columnar data stores [15], many of these data stores are designed to be more generic key-value stores [33] and do not support computation directly in the storage layer.
 There are also other data stores designed for some of the same of the data warehousing issues that Druid is meant to solve.
-These systems include include in-memory databases such as SAP's HANA [15] and VoltDB [44].
+These systems include include in-memory databases such as SAP's HANA [14] and VoltDB [38].
 These data stores lack Druid's low latency ingestion characteristics.
-Druid also has native analytical features baked in, similar to [35], however, Druid allows system wide rolling software updates with no downtime.
+Similar to [30], Druid has analytical features built in, however, it is much easier to do system wide rolling software updates in Druid (with no downtime).